oracle-livelabs/security/oci-vss-qualys-agent/vss-scanning-qualys/scanning-vulnerabilities-reports.md

 ### Prerequisites

 - Oracle Cloud Infrastructure account credentials (User, Password, Tenant, and Compartment)
-- User must have required permissions, quota to deploy/view resources.
+- User must have required permissions, and quota to deploy/view resources.

 ## Task 1: Validate Scanning and Vulnerabilities Reports from OCI VSS

 1. From the OCI Services menu, click **Scanning** under **Identity & Security**.
-Select your region on right part of the screen.
+Select your region on the right part of the screen.

 2. Navigate to your **Scanning Reports** to view individual **host target** reports.